CalebTracey/em-app/README.md

 ## Overview
 The Employee Management App is a full stack web application developed using React JS + Spring Boot + PostgreSQL.
 It serves as an organizational system for managers or HR personel to keep track of Employee data and upcoming tasks within a company.

+The live demo operates using randomly generated data stored on a Heroku PostgreSQL server.
+I update the data once a month, so please keep that in mind if due dates or upcoming tasks seem imbalanced.

 ## Client
 [Code](https://github.com/CalebTracey/EmployeeManagementApp/tree/main/frontend)
 ### React JS